 Procedure for making the microseed stock

-The method is based on the method of D’Arcy et al., adapted from Luft and DeTitta, references below.
+The method is based on the method of D’Arcy et al., adapted from Luft and DeTitta, references at bottom of page.

 Step 1: find as many new hits as possible

 The choice of seed-crystals used for microseeding experiments will vary depending on the objective of the experiment.
 Near the beginning of a project it is helpful to find several crystallization hits that can provide alternative starting points for crystal optimization.
 (These alternative hits can, for example, be used in "combinatorial" experiments for recombining the ingredients identified.) rMMS also greatly reduces the need for crystal optimization because good-quality crystals are more likely to grow in the metastable zone of the phase diagram.